 - By addressing the eyebrow position, a combination procedure can help restore balance to the eye region and reverse the signs of aging

-The general steps of eyelid surgery are listed below:
+The general steps of blepharoplasty are listed below:

 - First, anesthesia will be administered intravenously (conscious sedation), local anesthesia, or with general anesthesia.

-- The incisions for eyelid surgery are hidden within your natural eyelid creases or done inside the lid.
+- The incisions for blepharoplasty are hidden within your natural eyelid creases or done inside the lid.

 - The surgery may be performed on the upper lids alone, the lower lids alone, or on both the upper and lower eyelids together depending on your personal goals